yogthos/memory-hole/README.md

 4. Optionally, create a schema and grant the `memoryhole` role authorization:

         CREATE SCHEMA AUTHORIZATION memoryhole;
-        GRANT ALL ON SHCEMA memoryhole TO memoryhole;
+        GRANT ALL ON SCHEMA memoryhole TO memoryhole;
         GRANT ALL ON ALL TABLES IN SCHEMA memoryhole TO memoryhole;

 5. Exit the shell